 Follow-up treatment after a psychiatric hospitalization is one of the most important markers monitored by MHS Health in an effort to help members remain stable and to maintain treatment compliance after discharge.
-Follow-up after discharge is monitored closely by NCQA, which has developed and maintains the HEDIS[®].
+Follow-up after discharge is monitored closely by the National Committee for Quality Assurance (NCQA), which has developed and maintains the Health Plan Employer Data and Information Set (HEDIS).
 Even more importantly, increased compliance with this measure has been proven to decrease readmissions and helps minimize no-shows in outpatient treatment.

 While a member is in an inpatient facility receiving acute psychiatric services, MHS Health's Utilization and Case Managers work with the facility's treatment team to make arrangements for continued care with outpatient network practitioners.
 Every effort is made to collaborate with the outpatient providers to assist with transition back to the community and a less restrictive environment as soon as the member is stable.
-Discharge planning should be initiated upon admission.
+Discharge planning should be initiated on admission.

-Prior to discharge from an inpatient setting, an ambulatory follow-up appointment must be scheduled within 24 hours after discharge.
+Prior to discharge from an inpatient setting, an ambulatory follow-up appointment must be scheduled within twenty-four (24) hours after discharge.
 MHS Health's Care Coordination/Case Management staff follow-up with the member prior to this appointment to remind him/her of the appointment.
 If a member does not keep his/her outpatient appointment after discharge, MHS Health asks that network practitioners please inform MHS Health as soon as possible.
 Upon notification of a no-show, MHS Health's Care Coordination staff will follow-up with the member and assist with rescheduling the appointment and provide resources as needed to ensure appointment compliance.

-Retrospective Review
+Retrospective review